Gokulraj0906/GQNN/README.md

 ## License

-GQNN is licensed under the MIT License.
+GQNN is licensed under the  GPL-3.0 License.
 See the [LICENSE](LICENSE) file for full details.

 ---